Understanding Your International Health Insurance Options

 Part of understanding your international health insurance options comes with an understanding that there are countless insurance companies that provide different types of travel insurance and international health insurance for Nomads, expats, and travelers.
 However, none of them are quite as unique or better positioned for your needs than we are.

-Insured Nomads was founded by citizens from every continent on Earth who have lived the Nomad and expat life.
-We live, eat, and sleep traveling and travel insurance.
+Insured Nomads was founded by citizens from every continent on Earth who have lived the nomad and expat life.
+We live, eat, and sleep traveling and the insurance and solutions to make your life secure and peaceful.
 We were born to be more than citizens of a nation but instead world citizens.

-Our company only provides travel and international health insurance, and this is not by accident.
+Our company only provides travel and health insurance, and this is not by accident.
 Travel is our passion.
 Experiencing the world on location is our passion.
 Experiencing the beauty of diverse cultures from around the globe is our passion.
-Protecting our traveling nomads, expats, and world explorers with affordable comprehensive travel and international health insurance is our passion.
+Protecting our members whether remote worker, distributed team, nomad, expat, or world explorer with affordable travel and health insurance is our passion.

 There are no hidden fees, surprise deductibles, print so small you can’t read it, or tricks up our sleeves.
 We simply want to provide those who live, work, and play abroad for both short and extended amounts of time with the very best protection that insurance can provide.